• Link to Facebook

 Where it’s Found: In the air and in HVAC systems

 Aspergillus is another common type of mold.
 It can live both indoors and outdoors and, like other types of fungus, it spreads spores into the air.
-In humid environments, you may find this type of mold growing in the HVAC system of a home or building.
+This mold can grow in HVAC systems when indoor humidity levels aren’t well controlled, causing moisture buildup in ducts and drain lines.

 “A clogged air-conditioning drain line can create mold issues within an HVAC system,” says Bill Ivey, Ivey Engineering’s principal consultant.
 “Since mold requires moisture to grow and condensation collects in the drain line, this is the perfect breeding ground for mold.”